MFusi98/thesis-code/README.md

 - Random Forest
 - XGBoost

+This code was developed as part of my dissertation for my Master's degree, titled:
+'Machine Learning Techniques for Anti-Money Laundering: From Theory to Practical Implementation.'

 ## Dataset
 This project uses the SAML-Dataset, which can be found and downloaded on Kaggle at the following link: